EnceladeCandy/Vae-project/README.md

 Training our model on a bigger dataset (314 000 galaxy images instead of 81 500).

 ## Fine-tuning of the model
-We could maybe improve the results with some fine-tuning of the hyperparameters of the model or with different machine learning approaches that are not implemented yet (i.e. learning rate decay).
+We could maybe improve the results with some fine-tuning of the hyperparameters of the model or with different machine learning approaches that are not implemented yet (e.g. learning rate decay).